Internship (medicine): Pakistan

 After completing five years of medical school, each graduate must complete a year of training at a teaching hospital, rotating through various departments.
 After they complete this mandatory training period, a candidate may begin residency (specialty) training.

 Peru

 In Peru, a medical intern is a seventh year medical student who must complete the specialties of internal medicine, obstetrics and gynecology, surgery, and pediatrics.
 Some universities include mental health in the seventh year curriculum.
 Some hospitals pay interns.
 Universidad Peruana Cayetano Heredia has an internship program and externship program—in which the latter acts as an apprentice of the former, thus the medical student has two years of medical practice.

+Universidad Peruana de Ciencias Aplicadas has an internship program and two years of externship program, thus the medical student has three years of medical practice.

 Philippines

 After earning their Doctor of Medicine (M.D.) degree through a four-year post-baccalaureate program, medical graduates are required to complete one year of internship in authorized hospitals and health centers.
 The program is supervised and monitored by the Association of Philippine Medical Colleges (APMC), and its completion is a requirement for the Physician Licensure Examination (PLE).